 - What kinds of damages are possible to recover from a negligent design case?

 What Makes Negligence Design Unique?

 When there is a possibility of a design defect, there are certain things to consider.
 The key to a design defect claim is that the plaintiff must prove (beyond a preponderance of the evidence) that there was a safer design available.
 In addition to the legal duty mentioned earlier, manufacturers must also include safeguards or devices that would protect the consumer against foreseeable risk of injury presented by the particular design.

 For instance, let's say you've designed the best kitchen knife in the world.
-It cuts smoothly, slices so thinly you'd hardly believe it, and they looks really nice.
+It cuts smoothly, slices so thinly you'd hardly believe it, and they look really nice.
 The handle is smooth and flows directly into the plane used for cutting.
 It's foreseeable that, should the knife get wet during use, or should the user's grip alter, their hands might slide down the handle to the blade causing injury.
-One might argue that the manufacture has the duty to alter the handle to create friction that would reduce the risk of sliding, or add a textured guard at the transition between handle and blade to stop the user's hand should it begin to slide.
+One might argue that the manufacturer has the duty to alter the handle to create friction that would reduce the risk of sliding or add a textured guard at the transition between handle and blade to stop the user's hand should it begin to slide.

 Let's look at one more example.
 You run to the store to grab a thermos so you can take hot soup with you to your kid's sports event later.
 After you fill it, you pick it up, and your hands are immediately burned badly as the thermos was not designed to insulate the heat from radiating directly outwards through the side of the thermos.